Join us for a dedication ceremony and entertainment on August 21 at 1:30 p.m. Find more information about the event here.

 As the grant outlines, the plans for Heritage Park implements four primary practices to transform a currently under-utilized, traditional mowed lawn into a densely planted, tree-covered landscape with features that improve filtration, reduce nutrient and sediment runoff, and demonstrate sustainable storm-water management.
 These practices include soil quality restoration, native landscaping, a bioretention cell, and permeable pavers.
 Through successful implementation and maintenance, these practices demonstrate the importance of reducing negative impacts contributing to the impaired water conditions of the nearby Upper Iowa River.

 Heritage Park would not be possible without some exceptional partners — Margaret A. Cargill Philanthropies, Iowa Department of Agriculture and Land Stewardship’s Water Quality Initiative Urban Conservation Project, the Paul D. Pratt and Marguerite Olson Pratt Fund of InFaith Community Foundation, and Kate Nelson Rattenborg.
-Vesterheim has also received funding from Winneshiek County Community Foundation for interpretive signs.
+Vesterheim has also received funding from Winneshiek County Community Foundation and Humanities Iowa for interpretive signs.

 The primary contractor for the project is 2nd Nature Landscaping, Bloomington, Minnesota, and other contractors include Skyline Construction, Inc., Wicks Construction, Perry Novak Electric, and Stevenson Tree Care, all of Decorah.